Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Introduction

-\textbf{Contributions of this work.} We develop efficient high-order time-stepping schemes for the incompressible NSE by integrating mean-reverting SAV formulations \cite{coleman2024efficient,han2025highly}, dynamic second-order SAV corrections \cite{hou2023implicit}, and exponential time-differencing multistep methods.
-The proposed schemes are fully linear in the fluid variables, and the auxiliary variable is updated using only past information.
+\textbf{Contributions of this work.} We develop efficient high-order time-stepping schemes for the incompressible NSE by integrating mean-reverting SAV \cite{coleman2024efficient,han2025highly} with the concurrent-correction SAV (ccSAV) mechanism of Hou and Qiao \cite{hou2023implicit}, and classical exponential time-differencing multistep methods.
+The proposed schemes treat the nonlinear advection term explicitly through extrapolation from past fluid states, while the auxiliary variable is determined from a scalar algebraic equation coupled to the new vorticity update.